HandsomeOne/Nonogram/README.md

 ### `nonogram.Game`

-- `onSucceed()`: fired when the player has successfully solved the nonogram.
+- `onSuccess()`: fired when the player has successfully solved the nonogram.

 - `onAnimationEnd()`: fired when when the success animation has been finished.